Anosov contact metrics, Dirichlet optimization and entropy: Anosovity of contact metrics and energy optimization as asymptotic synchronization

 \section{Anosovity of contact metrics and energy optimization\\ as asymptotic synchronization}

-The goal of this section is to show that the Dirichlet energy functional, at least in the Anosov case, has close relation to Reeb dynamics, beyond the case of critical metrics discussed in Section~\ref{s5} and in fact, the use of entropy rigidity result of Foulon \cite{entropy} was not a coincidence.
+The goal of this section is to show that the Dirichlet energy functional, at least in the Anosov case, has close relation to Reeb dynamics, even in the absence of critical metrics discussed in Section~\ref{s5}.